czheji/jna/www/FrequentlyAskedQuestions.md

 Why does the VM sometimes crash in my shutdown hook on Windows?
 ---------------------------------------------------------------

-If you are using direct mapping, make sure you keep a reference to the JNA class `com.sun.jna.Native` until your shutdown hook completes.
+If you are using direct mapping, make sure you keep a reference to the JNA class `Native` until your shutdown hook completes.
 If you are using interface mapping, your library proxy will be keeping a reference internally, so an explicit reference is not required.

 If JNA unpacks its native code from its own jar file, it saves it in a temporary location and attempts to remove it when the `Native` class is finalized (which may or may not happen as the VM exits).
 In order to do so, it must first unload its native library from memory.